AmirFT/UG65_FastSync/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> By running this script you fast sync your UG65 gateway for Helium miner
+> By running this script you fast sync your UG65 Milesight gateway for Helium miner

 ## How to Use